 Also, I get asked all the time where I got my popsicle molds.
 I have this one, by Zoku and we absolutely love it.
 I think it makes the perfect sized popsicle for a toddler – she actually eats the whole thing before it starts to melt.
 They also make this one which would be great for slightly older kids.
 I love that they’re made of silicone instead of plastic, they’re super easy to clean and the popsicles come out easily.

-These are so simple that I hesitate to call this a recipe – but you can see the step-by-step photos below the recipe box.
+These are so simple that I hesitate to call this a recipe – but you can see the step-by-step photos below for tips.

 Blueberry Peach Popsicles – Step-by-Step Instructions